veracrypt/VeraCrypt/src/Readme.txt

 The script build_veracrypt_macosx.sh available under "src/Build" performs the full build of VeraCrypt including the creation of the installer pkg.
-It expects to find the wxWidgets 3.1.2 sources at the same level as where you put VeraCrypt sources (i.e. if "src" path is "/Users/joe/Projects/VeraCrypt/src" then wxWidgets should be at "/Users/joe/Projects/wxWidgets-3.1.2")
+It expects to find the wxWidgets 3.2.5 sources at the same level as where you put VeraCrypt sources (i.e. if "src" path is "/Users/joe/Projects/VeraCrypt/src" then wxWidgets should be at "/Users/joe/Projects/wxWidgets-3.2.5")

-The build process uses Code Signing certificates whose ID is specified in src/Main/Main.make (look for lines containing "Developer ID Application" and "Developer ID Installer").
+The make build process uses Code Signing certificates whose ID is specified in src/Main/Main.make (look for lines containing "Developer ID Application" and "Developer ID Installer").
 You'll have to modify these lines to put the ID of your Code Signing certificates or comment them if you don't have one.